 When her pregnancy was announced in February, the 30-year-old judoka immediately made an appointment for those in Paris in 2024.

-In Qatar, she considers herself capable of going for a medal even if her post-maternity recovery has not been easy with a knee injury and above all a conflict with the French Federation about her kimono.
+In Qatar, she considers herself capable of going for a medal even if her post-maternity recovery has not been easy with a knee injury and above all a conflict with the French Federation regarding her kimono.

 “A first”

-This episode now behind her, she arrives in Doha focused on the competition, which she begins on Wednesday in -63 kg, and on her daughter Athena, after a first test carried out at the Grand Slam in Tel Aviv in February where everything happened in a “smooth” way, she assures.
+This episode now behind her, she arrives in Doha focused on the competition, which she begins on Wednesday in -63 kg, and on her daughter Athena, following a first test carried out at the Grand Slam in Tel Aviv in February where everything happened in a “smooth” way, she assures.

 But Agbégnénou is currently the only one to bring her daughter to the warm-up room.
 “It’s a first”she points out.
 “Before, I think we weren’t allowed to go to the warm-up room before the age of three.
 I think it can be good because it can open the door (for other )”.